Heroes of Might & Magic: Olden Era: Complete Resources Guide

 Marketplace rules: when trading helps and when it hides a bad plan

-The marketplace is excellent for smoothing out Wood, Ore, Gems, Crystals, and Mercury shortages.
-It is not a cure-all, and it does nothing for Alchemical Dust.
-That one rule changes how you should trade: use the market to keep momentum, not to avoid making hard choices about build priority.
+The marketplace is excellent for smoothing out Gold, Wood, Ore, Mercury, Gems, and Crystal shortages.
+Use it to keep momentum, not to dodge hard choices about build priority.

-In general, trade when a small conversion finishes a building that matters immediately.
-Do not trade just because you dislike seeing an uneven stockpile.
-A market exchange that completes a key dwelling or economy structure today is efficient.
-A market exchange that empties your gold for a building you will not leverage yet is usually wasteful.
+Trade when a small conversion finishes a building that matters immediately.
+Don’t trade just because you dislike an uneven stockpile.
+A market exchange that completes a key dwelling or economy structure today is efficient; one that empties your gold for a building you can’t yet leverage is wasteful.

-• Trade for Gems, Crystals, or Mercury only when a real upgrade threshold is one step away.
+• Trade for Mercury, Gems, or Crystal only when a real upgrade threshold is one step away.

-• Do not burn your gold reserve so hard that you cannot recruit the units the building just unlocked.
+• Don’t burn your gold reserve so hard that you can’t recruit the units the new building just unlocked.

-• If you are sitting on three different rares and need Dust, look at synthesis or artifact breakdown before overtrading the rest of your economy.
+• If you need Dust, lean on piles, exchanges, and artifact disenchanting before overtrading the rest of your economy.

 Best map habits for resource collection

-Good resource play is not only about buildings.
-It is also about route discipline on the adventure map.
-Your main hero should usually be the one clearing guarded mines and high-value pickups, while support movement handles safer loose stacks and troop delivery.
-Spreading your power too widely often slows resource capture instead of increasing it.
+Good resource play isn’t only about buildings — it’s route discipline on the adventure map.
+Your main hero should clear guarded mines and high-value pickups while support movement handles safer loose stacks and troop delivery.
+Spreading your power too widely usually slows resource capture instead of speeding it up.

 • Scout your nearest Wood and Ore access first.

-• Mark rare mines mentally, even if you cannot clear them on first contact.
+• Mark rare mines mentally, even if you can’t clear them on first contact.

 • Use one main combat hero to secure guarded economy nodes efficiently.